BREATH & SHADOW

 Dorothy Baker grew up in N.C. and lives in Western MA.
 She started writing soaps for the other neighborhood kids to perform.
 Her work has appeared in Breath & Shadow.
 She has also helped write in for effects of chemicals and how to create healthy home environments.

 Ever since being born in Riverside, CA(her mother called it "California's weirdest town,"even before that) in the early seventies, Erika Jahneke has done her best to chronicle the weird and wonderful about life as she sees it.
 Writer and blogger of both fiction and journalism(at least until that consultant slot at Leverage and Associates opens up), Erika writes about politics, pop culture, and why good people occasionally do bad things and sometimes get away with it.
 She lives in Phoenix, obsesses about Baltimore, and dreams of San Francisco.
 She is moderately hard at work on researching her first novel.
 For the third time.
 Also, attempting to master screenwriting software.
-Flames, love letters, and assorted booking requests can be sent to , where they will be screened by her security Jack Russell.
+Flames, love letters, and assorted booking requests can be sent to email@example.com, where they will be screened by her security Jack Russell.
 Spelling counts!